AllEars Motivation: Accessible Art Installations with Sound

 At the conference in Newcastle UK, a developer artist called Brandon (if I remember correctly) had a workshop where participants explored a variety of audio-based games and were mostly made, published, and played by blind people.
 And the way he talked about the hurdles and obstacles encountered by this community to just enjoy interactive media and storytelling motivated me to include this thinking in my work at North Carolina State University.

 At the time I was a novice developer, and I hit challenges, seemingly insurmountable, building an accessible system for spatial audio in the browser.
-But after a few years of experience as a freelance developer, and I'm using funding from Arts Council England, incorporating techniques and strategies I've learned from my recent education and my work experience. something explaining exactly what it is in technical terms
+But after a few years of experience as a freelance developer, and I'm using funding from Arts Council England to build a screenreader accessible immersive web audio system, incorporating techniques and strategies I've learned from my recent education and my work experience.

 In order to better understand this project, an important shift in thinking has to be made.
 We think of websites as many things, as infrastructure, as platforms, as public forums, as games, and as kind of media to interact.
 I believe public art installation could be one of these primary uses.